 Do you need a lesson for Columbus Day?
-This intermediate lesson plan on the Columbian exchange gives your students listening comprehension, reading, and past and present perfect tense practice.
+This intermediate lesson plan on the Columbian exchange gives your students reading comprehension and past and present perfect tense practice.

 Ask your students what some of the effects of Columbus’s voyages were.
 (You might list their answers on the board.)